NitisRaja/labtest/README.md

 # labtest
-a dummy repo to follow along with the google qwiklabs assessment
+a dummy repo to follow along with the google qwiklabs assessment.

+This is an edit made at the local repo.